LOYOLA UNIVERSITY CHICAGO

 ENVS 274 Chemistry of the Environment (3 Credit Hours)

-Pre-requisites: ENVS 101 or ENVS 137; and CHEM 101; Restricted to Majors and Minors in the School of Environmental Sustainability
+Pre-requisites: ENVS 280 and (CHEM 102 or CHEM 180); Restricted to Majors and Minors in the School of Environmental Sustainability

 Introduction to chemical principles in the natural and altered environment.
 This course covers the fundamentals of organic and inorganic chemistry in the context of the pressing environmental issues: air pollution, stratospheric ozone depletion, climate change, water pollution, and environmental contaminants.